How To Get Into Airport Lounges On Your Next Trip

 Since many of my readers are located here in the Southeast, I want to share my specific lounge strategy for the Atlanta airport.
 We almost always start there for our big trips.
 Or, I fly in and out of my hometown airport in Dothan, Alabama, and have to connect at Hartsfield-Jackson in Atlanta.

-My American Express Platinum Card is all that I really need.
-The Priority Pass lounge is way over in the international terminal and pretty crummy compared to most.
-So, we always use the Delta Sky Clubs and the brand’s new American Express Centurian Lounge.
+So, we always use the Delta Sky Clubs and the American Express Centurion Lounge.
 We pretty much always fly Delta, so my card gets me into both.
-And it’s wonderful to have the new American Express lounge for when we don’t fly Delta.
+And it’s wonderful to have the American Express lounge for when we don’t fly Delta.

 At worst, I pay $30 or $50 for Jake if I am out of one-time passes.
 This may seem expensive, but it would easily cost us upward of $100 to dine at the terminal food court or restaurants each time we travel.
 Now, we look forward to visiting the airport lounges and saving money while we travel!